mehrancodes/mehrancodes/README.md

 # Hi there, I'm Mehran Rasulian! 👋

 I'm a dedicated software developer with a passion for crafting robust web applications.
 My tech stack includes Laravel, PHP, Vue.js, and Tailwind CSS for creating visually appealing designs.
-On top of that, I'm heavily involved in QA automation.
+On top of that, I'm heavily involved in QA workflow automation.

 ## 🔧 Technologies & Tools